elizabeth-262/the-engdex/README.md

 # The Engdex
-An online resource providing students with reliable and honest information about education and careers in engineering .
+An online resource providing students with reliable information about engineering disciplines.